Prof. Sijun Zheng

 Department of Agriculture, Food and Environment, University of Pisa, Pisa, ItalySpeech Title: Agronomic strategies for a changing climate

-Professor Dr. Ashfaque Ahmed
+Prof. Ashfaque Ahmed

-Department of Botany, University of Dhaka, BangladeshSpeech Title:
+Department of Botany, University of Dhaka, BangladeshSpeech Title: Mangrove forests in the context of food security and climate change

 Assoc.
 Prof. Dr. Manaporn Manaboon